-The compilation relies on the Clojure macro facility, and implemented as a library of functions in namespace anglican.trap which are invoked by macros.
+The compilation relies on the Clojure macro facility, and implemented as a library of functions invoked by macros.
 The CPS transformation is organized in top-down manner.
 The top-level function is cps-of-expression, which receives an expression and a continuation, and returns the expression in the CPS form.
 For example, the CPS transformation of constant 1 with continuation cont thus takes the following form: